AlexandrosKyriakakis/Lessons/README.md

 ## Algorithm of matching values in pdf with values in posts

-Finaly, I matched the values uning an O(n^3) algorithm.
+Finaly, I matched the values using an O(n^3) algorithm.
 At first I parse all the excel contents through all the post contents.
 For every common word I catch the number of common letters and then I sort the matched list based on the cardinality of common letters.
 Then I consider that the match with the most common letters is valid, and I remove the values from both lists.
 In the end I repeat this idea n times until all values get a match.

 ```python
 #For a lesson search a post for common words and returns the number of letters in common words